bendabin/ComponentSearcher/README.md

 # ComponentSearcher

-Program will search for part numbers
+Program will search for part numbers on an Excel Spreadsheet stored on a server.